 -

-Follow the results tonight.
-The Texas Tribune and NPR will have live results.
+Follow the race.
+The Texas Tribune will have ongoing coverage of Paxton vs. Talarico.